Contact Us

 GCSE Grades 1-3

-KS3 Target grades
+Key Stage 3 Target grades

-The data used to provide the flightpath and target grade for each subject is shown below:
+The data used to provide the flight path and target grade for each subject is shown below:

 English

-KS2 Reading equivalent score generated from SATs/CATS data, alongside Year 6 teacher feedback and any other relevant data.
+Key Stage 2 Reading equivalent score generated from SATs/CATS data, alongside Year 6 teacher feedback and any other relevant data.

 Maths

-KS2 Maths equivalent score generated from SATS/CATS data, alongside Year 6 teacher feedback and any other relevant data.
+Key Stage 2 Maths equivalent score generated from SATS/CATS data, alongside Year 6 teacher feedback and any other relevant data.

 Humanities